ppy/osu-wiki/wiki/BBCode/en.md

 ## Tags

-BBCode, like many other markup languages, formats text using a system of tags, indicated by a pair of brackets (`[]`).
-These tags are differentiated between a "start tag" and "end tag," which themselves are differentiated via the inclusion of a forward slash (`/`): i.e., end tags contain a forward slash right after the open bracket, while start tags do not.
+BBCode, like many other markup languages, formats text using a system of tags, which is indicated by a pair of square brackets (`[]`).
+These tags are differentiated between a "start tag" and "end tag," which themselves are differentiated via the inclusion of a forward slash (`/`).
+Specifically, end tags contain a forward slash right after the open bracket, while start tags do not.

-It is also important to note that start tags occasionally include equals signs (`=`) inside of them to indicate URLs, font sizes, and other such metadata.
+It is also important to note that start tags occasionally include equals signs (`=`) inside to indicate URLs, font sizes, and other such elements.

 The current BBCode tags supported in the osu! forums are listed and described in detail below.